-Amidst this exceeding popularity, game testing has become of increased importance to promise flawless experiences for gamers.
+Amidst this exceeding popularity, gaming app testing has become of increased importance to promise flawless experiences for gamers.

-What is game testing and why is it crucial?
+What is mobile game testing and why is it crucial?

-Game testing, a crucial subset of game development, is a software testing process that enables developers to discover, document, and fix software bugs to prevent their interference with the gaming experience.
+Mobile game testing, a crucial subject of game development, is a software testing process that enables developers to discover, document, and fix software bugs to prevent their interference with the gaming experience.
 This assists in controlling the quality of the game by creating optimal performance across distribution channels.

 - Quality assessment — Every game developer wishes to deliver the best user experience to customers.
 Hiring a qualified game tester is one of the easiest ways to achieve this.
 A tester will identify the loopholes efficiently and identify the probable defects.

-What are some of the bugs that drive game testing?
+What are some of the bugs that drive mobile game testing?

 Some of the most common game bugs include: